BasPieren/readme-template/README.md

 ## Research 🕵🏻
 Here I explain the research for this project.

+## Concept 💡
+Here I explain the concept for this project.

+## UI Design 🎨
+Here I explain the UI design process for this project.

 ## How It Works 🛠️
 Here I explain the core features of this project.